siran/writing/books/A Maxwell Universe - Part II/A Maxwell Universe - 220 Impedance and Stability.md

 \alpha = \frac{Z_0}{2 R_K}.
 $$

-If we identify the intrinsic impedance of the fundamental knot (the electron) with the quantum of resistance $R_K$, the fine structure constant becomes simply a measure of the impedance mismatch:
+If we tentatively identify the intrinsic impedance of a fundamental charged bounded closure with the quantum of resistance $R_K$, the fine structure constant becomes a measure of the impedance mismatch:

 $$
 \alpha = \frac{Z_0}{2 Z_{\text{knot}}}.